foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.0.4.22 - 2016/06/01 =

+* Lightbox feature - for both your videos and images
+* Popups - support for input and textarea tags added
+* Shortcode editor - new icon (button)

 = 6.0.4.21 - 2016/05/23 =

 * Volume - Volume is now remembered between page loads and across all instances of the player